Interior Designer Elkhart Goshen Indiana

 Massing means grouping together components such as accessories, furniture or blocks of architecture to create a unified "group mass."
 Massing gives a weighted, more solid or imposing appearance when you don't have one large beautiful piece of art.
 This is why gallery walls are so popular today.

-Heavy mass is used relative to scale and is desirable when the room is large and furnishings need to visually take up as much space as possible to correct scale or where furniture needs to appear dignified, formal or commanding.
+Heavy mass is used relative to scale and is desirable when the room is large and furnishings need to visually take up as much space as possible to correct the scale or where furniture needs to appear dignified, formal or commanding (and you thought interior design was all about shopping for pretty items that make you feel happy for a moment)

 Massing can also be used to create emphasis or draw attention to a space that needs balance or otherwise might look empty or unfinished.

-Now, go practice on your coffee table or your shelves (before you tackle that gallery wall) and learn how to visually manipulate your positive and negative space into beautiful compositions.
+So, let's get you in the game!
+I want you to practice on your coffee table or your shelves (before you tackle that gallery wall) and learn how to visually manipulate your positive and negative space into beautiful compositions that function for your lifestyle within the context of your living space!

 Then send me a picture at firstname.lastname@example.org.